-Nomad Rifleman client achieves a 3731 Yard Shot in Wyoming in July 2020!
+Nomad Rifleman client achieves a 3731 Yard Record Shot in Wyoming in July 2020!

 Extreme long range shooting is a rapidly evolving sport, and what was thought impossible five years ago, now has an actual competition.
-The King of the Tow Miles competition started out without any hits, and just a few years later, a number of the world’s best shooters are having success.
+The King of the Two Miles competition started out without any hits, and just a few years later, a number of the world’s best shooters are having success.
 I don’t know what the longest hit in Wyoming has been, perhaps someone else has achieved a 2.12 mile hit?
+[We later learned that Mac’s Gunworks team had achieved a 2.4 mile hit!
+Way t go!!
+(In the world of ELR, the top 50 folks tend to cheer each other on)

 Meanwhile, we spoke with one of the world’s best custom ammunition manufacturers, Jake.
 Jake owns Unknown Munitions in Post Falls Idaho, and has a great reputation in the ELR and precision rifle world.
 As soon as our new Cadex arrived, we took a quick look at it, wiped our drool off of it and shipped it to Jake.
 When he returned it, he had worked up an excellent load, at least in my opinion.
 His picture of a one-inch group at 400 yards helped me form this opinion.